D2KLab/sumly/README.md

 If you want to run your colab and jupyter file via CLI you can use **Colab-cli** library.
 See repository here: [colab-cli](https://github.com/Akshay090/colab-cli)

-#### Transformed based approach developed a CUI-based on extractive summarization of discharge summaries

 #### Transformed Based Bert Model